propelorm/Propel/cookbook/symfony2/working-with-symfony2.markdown

         description: <?php $faker('text', 500); ?>
 {% endhighlight %}

-The aim of this feature is to be able to mix real, and fake data in the same file.
-Fake data are interesting to quickly add data to your application, but most of the time you need to rely on real data.
-To integrate Faker in the YAML files allows to write strong fixtures efficiently.
+The aim of this feature is to be able to mix both real and fake data in the same file.
+Fake data is interesting to quickly add data to your application, but most of the time you need to rely on real data.
+Integrate Faker in your YAML files allows you to write strong fixtures efficiently.

 ## Dumping data ##